Rules and Guidelines | Deadlines and Fees | About The Festival

 - The submission fee need only be paid once per filmmaker or curator.
 You may submit as many films as you like without paying an additional fee.

-- All filmmakers who submit a film to Rooftop will receive two free passes to any single regularly priced ($15) Rooftop Films show.
+- All filmmakers who submit a film to Rooftop will receive one ticket (one ticket admits one car, with up to five guests allowed per vehicle) to any single regularly priced ($35) Rooftop Films drive-in screening.
 We couldn’t have our festival without filmmakers, and even though we can’t show all of your films, we hope you can participate in the festival even if your film isn’t accepted.
 The tickets are transferable (in case you don’t live in New York).

 No film will ever be turned away due to lack of funds.
-If you are unable to pay the submission fee for any reason click here to request a fee waiver.
+If you are unable to pay the submission fee for any reason email firstname.lastname@example.org to request a fee waiver.

 The Summer Series runs annually from May through August and features daring new films, all screened outdoors, in front of big, loyal audiences in parks, on boats, and on rooftops overlooking the greatest city in the world.
 Tens of thousands of people attend Rooftop screenings every summer, making it one of the most popular festivals in New York City and one of the biggest festivals for independent films in the world.